 Acceptability.
 All health facilities, goods and services must be respectful, medically ethical, and sensitive to the needs of minorities.

 Quality.
 Health facilities, goods and services must be scientifically and medically appropriate and of good quality.
 This requires, for example, skilled medical personnel, scientifically approved and unexpired drugs and hospital equipment.

-See further Committee on Economic, Social and Cultural Rights, General Comment No 14 (2000)